How to Go Debt-Free in 10 Years or Less

 Making Additional Payments

-Part of the reason paying off debt can feel so overwhelming is because it can take some time to see change.
+Part of the reason paying off debt can feel so overwhelming is that it can take some time to see change.
 This can discourage people who are focused on paying off their debt.
 The good thing is you're starting to do the work.
 If you can free up some cash, then increase the money you're using to pay off your bills.
 You'll want to start by simply analyzing your debt and find out if there's a debt that's small enough to get rid of quickly.
 If so, you want to focus on that debt.
-After that, try to pay off debts that have high-interest rates because those are costing you a lot of cash.
+After that, try to pay off debts that have high interest rates because those are costing you a lot of cash.

 Cutting Off All Debt